Rmiddaugh10/advanced_osint/docs/index.md

 Stay up to date with the latest features and security updates:

-1. Check our GitHub repository regularly
+1. Check the GitHub repository regularly
 2. Subscribe to security advisories
-3. Join our mailing list for updates
+3. Join the mailing list for updates

 ## Quick Links